Alex Vellieux's first Wayzata hat trick couldn't have come at a better time.

 No easy shots, no easy passes.

-"We had to win the first and second (balls) in our half," Edina head coach Taylor Greathouse said about her halftime message.
+"We had to win the first and second [balls] in our half," Edina coach Taylor Greathouse said about her halftime message.
 "We're allowing them to get the ball first, not stepping as hard as we should be."

-Coming off an undefeated run to a state title, the Hornets had admitted they had high expectations for themselves after they won this year's section final over Minnetonka.
+Coming off an undefeated run to a state title, the Hornets had confessed to high expectations for themselves after they won this year's section final over Minnetonka.
 With a younger roster and new coach, they had drawn games they wished were wins, but they're clicking at the right time, and heading back to defend their state title against Wayzata.

 "Both teams have grown so much from that game," McGuire said.
 "It was so early in the season, and I think that score kind of doesn't really matter right now.
 We've got to take what we have and what we've built on this whole time, and just win."

-A double-shot of Holy Angels junior forward Ellen Neuharth secured a 4-1 victory in Tuesday's Class 2A state tournament semifinals, marking 20 victories overall this season for the No. 1 seed and an appearance in Friday's title game.
+A double shot of Holy Angels junior forward Ellen Neuharth secured a 4-1 victory a Class 2A semifinal, marking 20 victories overall this season for the No. 1 seed and an appearance in Friday's title game.

 Junior defender Addy Judson, who is verbally committed to Ole Miss, got Holy Angels on the board late in the first half.
 Her fifth goal of the season held up until teammate Emma Danberry, a sophomore forward, doubled the Stars' lead early in the second half with her seventh goal of the season.
 The all-important third goal was scored by Neuharth.